Cosmian/kms/documentation/docs/index.md

 - `_uk`: for a Covercrypt user decryption key
 - `_cert`: for a X509 certificate

+In addition for the X509 certificate, the following tags are also added:

+- `_cert_uid=<certificate_uid>` added on private key and public key to establish the link with the certificate
+- `_cert_spki=<hash>` added on X509 certificates where the Subject Public Key Identifier is the hash of the public key

 Use the tags to export objects, locate them, or request data encryption and decryption.

 #### Command line interface client